 Check your refrigerator’s door seals

-Take time to clean and inspect the door seals of your refrigerator if you suspect they may be leaking.
-If they look torn, warped, or worn, it is important to replace them immediately.
-You’ll not only keep your refrigerator from freezing food, you’ll save energy too.
+If you suspect that your refrigerator’s doors may be leaking, take some time to clean and inspect the door seals.
+If they are torn, warped or worn, replace them immediately.
+You’ll not only keep your refrigerator from freezing food, but you’ll save energy as well.

 My fridge is still freezing.
 What should I do?